 When we are younger, we tend to always think that we know more than we really do.
 Humble pie takes time to eat because it tastes disgusting.
 Once you eat it, you’ll stop trying to look so smart to everybody.
 And if you haven’t eaten any humble pie yet, then hopefully you’ll take my advice to heart.

 I currently go to work in jeans, a t-shirt, a baseball cap, and a long-sleeve fleece jacket most of the time.
-In other words, I look like a student even though I’m 37 years old.
+In other words, I look like a student even though I’m 37 years old (back in 2014).
 Being treated like a younger employee than reality is just fine by me because many of my colleagues are under 30 years old as well.
 Everybody dresses casually, so I fit right in.
 It’s also about aligning compensation and expectations so you aren’t miserable.

 Looking younger doesn’t necessarily mean you will appear dumber.
 But there’s sometimes no amount of intelligence that can make up for a lack of experience.
 So if you can mold yourself as looking less experienced, then you will naturally seem less worthy of bigger roles.

 Your speech is often a dead giveaway for your level of intelligence.
 However, there are tricks to alter your speech to make yourself seem dumber.